opentok/opentok-android-sdk-samples/README.md

 * See the [OpenTok Android SDK Reference](http://tokbox.com/opentok/libraries/client/android/reference/index.html) for details on the API.

-* You cannot publish streams in the Android Emulator.
-Build and deploy to a supported device.

 Testing the sample app
 ----------------------

-1. Import the project into Android Studio or ADT.
+1. Import the project into Android Studio.

-   This project links to the opentok-android-sdk-2.4.0.jar file and the armeabi/libopentok.so or x86/libopentok.so file.
+   This project needs the opentok-android-sdk-2.4.0.jar file and the armeabi/libopentok.so or x86/libopentok.so file.
 These libraries are required to develop apps that use the OpenTok Android SDK.
 These are included in the OpenTok/libs subdirectory of the SDK, available at
    <http://tokbox.com/opentok/libraries/client/android/>.